apereo/cas/docs/cas-server-documentation/release_notes/RC3.md

 CAS attribute resolution engine now allows for fetching [user attributes from Okta](../integration/Attribute-Resolution-Okta.html).

 ## Other Stuff

+- SAML2 registered services that define a `whiteListBlackListPrecedence` setting are now required to use `INCLUDE` or `EXCLUDE` as the accepted value.
 - SAML2 metadata cache for MDQ is modified to correctly calculate the cache key for entity requests.
 - Ordering and sorting of the attribute repositories is now restored to respect the `order` setting.
 - Thymeleaf views specified via template prefixes in the configuration can now support `classpath` resources.